aultimus/tmbd-crawler/README.md

 It exists because TMDb offers a rich, structured dataset that is ideal for building graph representations of actors, movies, and relationships.
 The crawler makes it easy to collect, store, and transform this data reproducibly.

+Here we:
+* Download the latest TMDB movie id data dump
+* Filter out all adult films and minor productions
+* Work out which films need to be fetched against what we currently have downloaded
+* Download the missing films and cast

 ## Installation

 Create a virtual environment and install dependencies: